 Essen is located about an hour north of Cologne in North-Rhine Westphalia (the western part of Germany; zoom in on the map) and is easily accessible either by train or car.
 We personally drove (because it was a heck of a lot cheaper to park instead of taking the train in), but it just worked better for us that way.

 Coming in by train?
 Stop at the Essen station, disembark, and the market begins right there.

 Where to Park

 If you’re driving, I highly suggest parking at Kennedyplatz Parkhaus (Kennedyplatz Parkhaus, Vereinstraße 2, 45127 Essen).
-Pop out of the garage, and you’ll be in the middle of one of Essen’s five markets.
-Bonus: we were there for a little more than two hours and pad less than €5.
+You’ll pop out of the garage, and be in the middle of one of Essen’s five markets.
+Bonus: we were there for a little more than two hours and paid less than €5.
 Not too shabby.